suchard-group/BranchSpecificSupplementary/README.md

 1. Docker image

-	Please kindly refer to the section `Docker image` if you'd like to run BEAST within docker container which is local and should not disturb your other BEAST installations.
+	Please kindly refer to the section `Docker image` if you'd like to run BEAST within a docker container which is local and should not disturb your other BEAST installations.

 2. Global installation

-	Please kindly refer to the section `Global installation` if you'd like to install BEAST and BEAGLE gloably which could potentially interfere with your other BEAST installations.
+	Please kindly refer to the section `Global installation` if you'd like to install BEAST and BEAGLE globaly which could potentially interfere with your other BEAST installations.

-You could find a separate `Reproducing the analyses` section under each installation method to follow.
+You can find a separate `Reproducing the analyses` section under each installation method to follow.

 ### Docker image
 We provide a docker image to streamline software setup.